shizen-yasei/ronin-dorks/README.txt

 == LICENSE:

-Ronin SQL - A Ruby library for Ronin that provides support for various Google (tm) Dorks and Hacking functionality.
+Ronin Dorks - A Ruby library for Ronin that provides support for various Google (tm) Dorks and Hacking functionality.

 Copyright (c) 2008-2009 Hal Brodigan (postmodern.mod3 at gmail.com)